jcallaghan/The-Cookbook/recipes/sausage-and-bean-hotpot.md

 # Sausage and Bean Hotpot

-* Serves: 4
+- Serves: 4
-* Prep Time: 10 minutes
+- Prep Time: 10 minutes
-* Cook Time: 60 minutes
+- Cook Time: 60 minutes
+- Total: 1 hour 10 minutes

 A fabulous one-pot wonder for those Winter months and a recipe I have developed over many years.
 This is great to quickly put together on a weeknight and how hot you make it is up to you!